 TERM DEFINITION Category B Aerial Device Aerial devices which are equipped with a lower test electrode system but are designed and manufactured for work in which the boom is not considered as primary insulation, but secondary to using insulating tools.
 These devices are intended primarily for work on transmission lines or equipment.
 Category C Aerial Device Aerial devices which are not typically equipped with a lower test electrode system and are designed and manufactured for work in which the insulating system is not considered as primary insulation, but secondary to, using insulating gloves or tools.
 These devices are restricted to work on distribution lines or equipment.
 Caution Tag The type of tag used to provide critical information to field personnel regarding a line or piece of equipment.
 (Similar to Yellow Caution Tag.)
 CDL Commercial Driver's License Circuit A combination of lines and exposed live parts; refers to the current carrying parts of conductors, equipment, apparatus, etc. CIS Customer Information System Clearance (Transmission and Distribution) A statement by one (e.g., Recognized System Operator, Operations Team Leader) having complete authority over all parts of a line or Electrical equipment that said line or equipment is disconnected from all known sources of power.
-(Refer to Chapter 12, Transmission and Distribution Clearance Procedure and Switching Orders, for specific details regarding Clearance Point (Transmission and Distribution) The point established so a Clearance can be issued.
+(Refer to Chapter 12, Transmission and Distribution Clearance Procedure and Switching Orders, for specific details regarding Clearance Point (Transmission and Distribution) transmission and distribution Clearances.)
+A visual open on a circuit with a tag installed at the direction of the RSO that provides de-energization and isolation of equipment to be worked on by personnel.
 Cleared The system condition where all known sources of electrical energy to a circuit or piece of equipment has been disconnected, rendered inoperable, and tagged to protect the worker during the performance of work.
 Clearing The procedure of de-energizing lines or equipment on which work is to be done.
-It includes suitable tagging or marking of control switches, disconnecting devices, operating handles, or locations where the lines or equipment might be accidentally energized if such warnings were not used. СМУ Commercial Motor Vehicle Company Pinnacle West Capital Corporation, Arizona Public Service Company, APS Energy Services, and Pinnacle West Energy (excluding the Palo Verde Nuclear Generating Station).
+It includes suitable tagging or marking of control switches, disconnecting devices, operating handles, or locations where the lines or equipment might be accidentally energized if such warnings were not used.
+CMV Commercial Motor Vehicle Company Pinnacle West Capital Corporation, Arizona Public Service Company, APS Energy Services, and Pinnacle West Energy (excluding the Palo Verde Nuclear Generating Station).
 Company Business Vehicle Travel Work-related travel between established work environments.
 This could be any site and may not be your normally established work environment.
 This could be an office, substation, power plant, customer location, home office, etc.